 How do I purchase a package?

-On the Walk Your Way page you scroll down to the packages section and choose your package.
+On the WALK page you scroll down to the packages section and choose your package.
 Payment options include credit/debit card facilities and EFT payment.

 Who's responsibility is it if something gets lost or someone gets hurt on the route?